Who is Noel J. Mickelson? All About John Amos Wife

-Noel J. Mickelson was an artist, craftswoman, and equestrian best known as the first wife of John Amos, the Emmy-nominated actor famous for his roles in Good Times and Roots (1977).
+Noel J. Mickelson was the first wife of actor John Amos, an artist, craftswoman, equestrian, and mother of Shannon and K.C.
+Amos.
+She was born in Estherville, Iowa, during the 1940s.
+The Emmy-nominated actor is famous for his roles in Good Times and Roots (1977).
 Beyond her connection to a Hollywood icon, Noel J. Mickelson was a remarkable woman in her own right, with a passion for creativity, family, and breaking societal barriers.

 Marrying John Amos in the 1960s—an era marked by civil rights struggles—Noel was part of a trailblazing interracial marriage.
 Their union was a testament to love prevailing over societal norms, as they built a family that would later thrive in the entertainment industry.
 Though she lived a relatively private life, her impact continues through her children, Shannon Amos and K.C.
 Amos, both of whom have made significant contributions to film and television.